-- b.
+b.
 Have any adjacent unincorporated areas with a majority of ethnic minority or lower income residents petitioned to be in the annexation area?
+No adjacent unincorporated areas having a majority of ethnic minority or lower income residents have petitioned to be included in the annexation area.

-No adjacent unincorporated areas having a majority of ethnic minority or lower income residents have petitioned to be included in the annexation area. - c.
+c.
 Is the area or does it create an unincorporated enclave area (surrounded on 80 percent or more of its boundary by municipalities) that cannot be efficiently or effectively served by the County?
-Approval of the proposed annexation would not result in the creation of an enclave. - d.
-Are the boundaries logical, consisting of natural, built, or existing features or City limits?
+Approval of the proposed approvation would not result in the creation of approval of the proposed approval.